Tiddim Road: Cultural memory and tourism

 Tiddim Road, a stretch close to Imphal, is now part of history battlefield tours.
 On this stretch of road there is Maibam Lokpa Ching (Red Hill), a site about 16 km south of Imphal, which is also currently a war memorial maintained by the government of Japan and the state of Manipur.

-Many organized battle field tours now line the mile of the road in order to visit the significant wartime sites and view those significant sites within the Imphal Campaign.
+Many organized battlefield tours now line the mile of the road in order to visit the significant wartime sites and view those significant sites within the Imphal Campaign.